kjepo/lisp/README.md

 ## Garbage collection

-This Lisp uses Cheney's Stop-and-copy algorithm for garbage collection.
+This Lisp uses Cheney's Stop-and-copy algorithm for garbage collection (file `gc.c`).
 An alternative would have been Mark-and-sweep.
 Let's give a brief overview of both algorithms, along with their pros and cons: